jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - used in token ring and FDDI networks
         - **bus**: all devices are connected to a single cable (backbone) terminated on both ends
     - Know commonly used twisted-pair cable categories
-    - Know Cable types & characteristics
+    - Know cable types & characteristics

 ### TCP/IP layers